This article originally appeared on business.com.

 In addition to these reporting delays, frustration with existing clunky analytics tools often forces merchants to copy subsets of data from the data warehouse onto their desktops.
 They may wait for a long query to run and then extract the results into Excel, or they may ask the IT team to create a SQL query that dumps out a .CSV file for them to play with.

 But this supposed short-term gain only causes more long-term pain as the data they extract, ungoverned by IT, quickly becomes dated, and the organization soon ends up with multiple versions of the same datasets, causing confusion.
-This “Shadow IT” inevitably leads to unreliable insights, and the existence of data on a variety of devices precludes IT from having the necessary governance over who has access to what data.
+This “Shadow IT” inevitably leads to unreliable insights, and the existence of data on a variety of devices precludes IT from having the necessary data governance over who has access to what data.

-The other emerging challenge for merchants is that traditional analytics tools make it extremely difficult for organizations to combine their sales data with the large volumes of unstructured data they collect, such as social media streams.
+The other emerging challenge for merchants is that traditional business analytics tools make it extremely difficult for organizations to combine their sales data with the large volumes of unstructured data they collect, such as social media streams.
 While capturing big data in real-time is now feasible, analyzing it easily along with traditional data sources is anything but.

 Next-Generation Search-Driven Analytics